Lexington Avenue/59th Street station: Entrances and exits

 The complex has a total of 11 staircase entrances.
 There are staircases to the Broadway Line platform and that are signed for the northbound Lexington Avenue Line platform at the eastern corners of 60th Street and Lexington Avenue, and staircases to the Broadway Line platform and that are signed for the southbound Lexington Avenue Line platform at the western corners of 60th Street and Lexington Avenue.
 Staircases from the southbound Lexington Avenue Line platform lead to the southwestern and northwestern corners of Lexington Avenue and 59th Street, while there are two exits to the southeastern corner of that intersection from the northbound platform, with one leading directly to the street, and one located in a passageway to Bloomingdale's.
 The station also has staircases to all four corners of Third Avenue and 60th Street, leading to a mezzanine with escalators for the Broadway Line platform.

 IRT Lexington Avenue Line platforms

 The 59th Street station on the IRT Lexington Avenue Line is an express station.
 It has two stacked levels, each of which has two tracks and two side platforms.
+Departing passengers are asked to watch the gap upon leaving the train at this station.
 Local trains are on the upper level and express trains are on the lower one.
 The 4 and 6 trains stop here at all times; the 5 train stops here except at night; and the <6> train stops here in the peak direction only on weekdays during the day.
 The 5 train always makes express stops, and the 6 and <6> trains always make local stops; the 4 train makes express stops during the day and local stops during the night.
 The next station to the north is for local trains and for express trains.
 The next station to the south is for local trains and for express trains.